Civil engineers say fixing infrastructure will take $4.6 trillion

 In the latest and most sweeping publicity effort, the nation's association of civil engineers said Thursday that the nation's roads, dams, airports and water and electrical systems need $4.6 trillion of work -- more than the entire federal government spends in a year.

-But that figure, from the American Society of Civil Engineers, is much higher than what federal agencies and other trade groups have estimated is needed for infrastructure, CNN found.
+But that figure, from the American Society of Civil Engineers, is based on estimates that call for much more spending than what federal agencies and other trade groups have said is needed for infrastructure, CNN found.

-The discrepancies raise questions about the society's projections -- and its well-known Infrastructure Report Card, which grades the quality of 16 areas of infrastructure every four years.
-Both were released Thursday at a high-profile news event at a Washington museum.
+The discrepancies raise questions about the society's projections -- and its well-known Infrastructure Report Card, which grades the quality of 16 categories of infrastructure every four years.
+The White House cites the report card on its website.

 The overall infrastructure grade was a D+.